yl015/Amerlink/readme.md

   * The easy way will be that install WAMP/XAMP on windows operation system or MAMP on MAC.
   * This project do require some basic knowledge about git.
 #### Frontend part:
- * All files are located in frontend folder.
-You should mainly focus on the html and js files but you are encouraged to create good user interfaces by applying css.
+ * All front end files are located in backend/public/ directory
- * It is not necessary for you to install additional libraries for the frontend part, but you can include any libraries as you want.
  #### Backend part:
 * After downloading the project, firstly you should create the .env file at the backend directory, and copy everything from .env.example file then change
     ~~~~